liamcf44/northcoders-news-back-end/README.md

 heroku config:set MONGO_URI=[mlab-url]
 ```

-This API can be found at the following link, `https://stormy-meadow-76642.herokuapp.com/` and it's git link is `https://git.heroku.com/stormy-meadow-76642.git`
+This API can be found at the following Heroku link, `https://stormy-meadow-76642.herokuapp.com/` and it's git link is `https://git.heroku.com/stormy-meadow-76642.git`

 ### TESTING